pushkar100/notes-system-design/4-NoSQL-Distilled.md

 | Read-Your-Writes | You want to prevent a user from thinking their post was deleted after they just hit "Save." |
 | Vector Clocks | You have a leaderless system (like DynamoDB or Riak) and need to handle merge conflicts. |

+Using vector clocks, it is easy to tell that a version X is an ancestor (i.e. no conflict) of version Y if the version counters for **each participant in the vector clock of Y is greater than or equal to the ones in version X**.
+For example, the vector clock `D([s0, 1], [s1, 1])]` is an ancestor of `D([s0, 1], [s1, 2])`.
+Therefore, no conflict is recorded

+Similarly, you can tell that a version X is a sibling (i.e., a conflict exists) of Y if there is **any participant in Y's vector clock who has a counter that is less than its corresponding counter in X**.
+For example, the following two vector clocks indicate there is a conflict: `D([s0, 1], [s1, 2])` and D([s0, 2], [s1, 1])`.

+Even though vector clocks can resolve conflicts, there are two notable downsides.
+First, vector clocks add complexity to the client because it needs to implement conflict resolution logic.

+Second, the [server: version] pairs in the vector clock could grow rapidly.
+To fix this problem, we set a threshold for the length, and if it exceeds the limit, the oldest pairs are removed.
+This can lead to inefficiencies in reconciliation because the descendant relationship cannot be determined accurately.
+However, based on Dynamo paper [4], Amazon has not yet encountered this problem in production; therefore, it is probably an acceptable solution for most companies.

 ## Key-Value stores

 ### What is a Key-Value Store